rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Why Utah Small Businesses Choose Clear Presence

-- Local Utah Freelance Website Designer focused on small business results
+- Local Utah website design & local SEO company focused on small business results
 - Fast turnaround and personalized support
 - Secure and fast setup
 - Clean, modern codebase built for speed

 ## Affordable Results at a Fraction of Big Agency or Company Costs

 You’ll get the essentials that move the needle—fast, mobile‑friendly pages and clear calls to action—without paying large‑agency retainers.
-My simple monthly plans deliver measurable results at a fraction of the cost, with the personal attention you expect from a freelancer.
+Our simple monthly plans deliver measurable results at a fraction of the cost, with the personal attention you expect from a dedicated local company.

 ## Proudly Serving Businesses Across Utah